 Established in 2004, the Charles E. Carpenter Lecture and Conference Endowment supports advances in professional development for community college leaders.
 Held each spring, the Carpenter Lecture features a nationally known speaker on a topic of importance to community colleges.
 In addition to current students in the community college leadership doctoral program, attendees include northwest community college leaders and members of the OSU community.
-Moving into its ninth year, the Carpenter Event has become a premier professional development event for community college leaders and has significantly advanced Oregon State University’s work in community college leadership.
+Moving into its fourteenth year, the Carpenter Event has become a premier professional development event for community college leaders and has significantly advanced Oregon State University’s work in community college leadership.

 This year the Carpenter Lecture will be held March 1st from 6:30-8pm at the Clackamas Community College, Wilsonville Campus (29353 Town Center Loop E, Wilsonville, OR 97070).

 The leader’s call is to fulfil the Mission.
 It is the interconnectedness of the elements of trust, promises and shared governance that support engagement in the mission and the delivery of the community college promise.